2016-2017 (Cohort 6) Students

-Erin Eggert is from Madison, Wisconsin.
+Erin Eggert is from Madison, WI.
 She received her bachelor's degree from the University of Wisconsin- La Crosse in exercise and sports science and double minored in nutrition and Spanish.
 Eggert is planning to graduate in 2015 with a master's degree in nutrition, exercise and food science with a specialization in exercise science.
 Her thesis is focusing on the strength and comprehension of school wellness policies and whether using outside resources will assist schools in writing more comprehensive policies.
 She hopes to someday work in a hospital or clinical setting or a public health department that would work with children to help them understand the importance of physical activity.

 Sioux Falls native Hilary Overby is pursuing a master's degree in nutrition, exercise and food science with an emphasis on the exercise aspect, focusing on physical activity.
 Following her 2015 graduation, she hopes to help fight childhood obesity through work in community programs to teach children about healthy lifestyles and health behaviors.
 Overby is preparing a thesis that will assess moderate to vigorous physical activity in physical education programs throughout schools.